Exploring London’s financial history in the heart of the city

 The Knights of the Templar were monks, soldiers, bankers, and diplomatic brokers to successive kings.
 They built the round church, built to recreate the shape and sanctity of the round Church of the Holy Sepulchre in Jerusalem, was consecrated in 1185.
 The chancel was added in the thirteenth century.
 In 1608, King James granted all of the Templars’ former lands from Fleet Street to the river to Inns of the Courts.
 In return, the Inns agreed to maintain the church in perpetuity for the celebration of divine services.
 The church was refurbished in Classical style in the 1680s, in Gothic style in the 1840s, and in its present form after World War II.
 Readers of popular fiction may remember the church from Dan Brown’s The Da Vinci Code.

 Who would have thought a day tour featuring finance could be so much fun?
 We ran out of time to visit the Bank of England Museum, the Lamb Tavern and One New Change roof terrace.
-The Bank of England is the central bank of the United Kingdom and is the regulatory authority for its monetary policy.
-The museum contains items associated with the Bank’s history.
+The Bank of England Museum contains items associated with the Bank of England, the central bank of the United Kingdom and the regulatory authority for its monetary policy.
 The Lamb Tavern is a historic pub on three floors in Leadenhall Market.
 It is one of the few remaining pubs with “snob screens” preventing the well-to-do drinker having to see the common man drinking in the bar and vice versa.
-One New Change is a roof terrace bar near St. Paul’s Cathedral.
+One New Change’s roof terrace bar offers views of nearby St. Paul’s Cathedral.
 It always good to leave something for the next visit, right?

 We visited the sites I’ve listed above following a mostly geographical path through the City.
 For those of you interested in taking your version of the tour, the maps below will give you a rough idea of locations.